Main Content

 GitLab YML file showing an updated "tags" field and an updated call to the pipeline generator function (padv.pipeline.generatePipeline)

-At this point, the template file is set up to generate a GitLab pipeline with stages for each task in your process the next time that you push your changes to your remote repository.
-But you can, optionally, further customize the template file to change how the pipeline generator organizes and executes the pipeline.
-You can dry-run your tasks, run model tasks in parallel, and specify other options by using the padv.pipeline.GitLabOptions object in the template.
-For more information, see Optional Customizations.
+The template file can then generate a GitLab pipeline with stages for each task in your process the next time that you push your changes to your remote repository.
+Optionally, you can further customize the template file to change how the pipeline generator organizes and executes the pipeline.
+You can dry run your tasks, separate your tasks into different jobs, and specify other options by using the padv.pipeline.GitLabOptions object in the template.

-You can reconfigure the template file to customize how the pipeline generator organizes and executes the pipeline.
-To customize the pipeline generator options, you modify the property values of the padv.pipeline.GitLabOptions object in the template.
+Optionally, you can reconfigure the template file to customize how the pipeline generator organizes and executes the pipeline.
+To customize the pipeline generator options, modify the property values of the padv.pipeline.GitLabOptions object in the template.

 For example, suppose that you want to: